Canon 200D vs G1X Mark II

 It is notable that the 200D has a microphone port, which is missing on the G1X Mark II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 200D and the G1X Mark II are recent models that feature in their makers' current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the 200D followed on from the Canon 100D.
-Further information on the two cameras, as well as related accessories, can be found on the Canon website.
+Both the 200D and the G1X Mark II have been discontinued, but can regularly be found used on eBay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the 200D was followed by the Canon 250D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon 200D or the Canon G1 X Mark II – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 200D: